zepinglee/gbt7714-bibtex-style/README.md

 ## Introduction

-The `gbt7714` package provides a comprehensive and configurable BibTeX implementation of the Chinese National Standard GB/T 7714, "Information and documentation---Rules for bibliographic references and citations to information resources."
+The `gbt7714` package provides a comprehensive and configurable BibTeX implementation of the Chinese National Standard GB/T 7714 *Information and documentation---Rules for bibliographic references and citations to information resources*.
 The BibTeX styles included in the package support both numeric and author-year citation systems, and are fully compatible with the natbib package for advanced citation commands and formatting.